 These muffins are seriously amazing!
-These gluten free muffins are so moist and have the most amazing texture.
+These paleo muffins are so moist and have the most amazing texture.
 You would think they came straight from the bakery.
 They are also made with almond flour so they are filled with healthy fats and high in protein.
 These muffins not only make the perfect breakfast but also a great snack or treat.

 Why you will love this recipe: